COMMITMENTS AND CONTINGENCIES

 The Company leases office space generally under long-term non-cancelable operating lease agreements.
 The terms of each lease are unique and some permit early cancellation, while other leases have only a short period of time remaining on what was originally a longer dated lease agreement that is nearing the maturity.
 Certain leases contain renewal options, rent escalations, and terms to pay a proportionate share of the operating expenses.
 Rent expense is recorded on a straight-line basis over the lease term for leases with determinable rent escalation and lease incentives.

-The components of lease expense included in general and administrative in the condensed consolidated and combined statements of operations for the three and nine months ended September 30, 2022 are as follows (in thousands):
+The components of lease expense included in general and administrative expenses in the consolidated and combined statements of operations for the year ended December 31, 2022 are as follows (in thousands):

-Of the total leases costs for the three and nine months ended September 30, 2022, $0 and $0.4 million, respectively, was related to short-term leases with a term of less than one year.
-Total rent expense for all of the Company’s office leases for the three and nine months ended September 30, 2021 was $1.0 million and $3.0 million, respectively, (net of lease incentive amortization of and $0.1 million and $0.2 million, respectively).
+Of the total leases costs for the year ended December 31, 2022, $0.4 million was related to short-term leases with a term of less than one year.
+Total rent expense for all of the Company’s office leases for the year ended December 31, 2021 and 2020 was $4.4 million and $4.1 million, respectively, net of lease incentive amortization of $0.3 million for both years.

 Allocated Performance Income — Allocated performance income is affected by changes in the fair values of the underlying investments in the funds that we advise.
 Valuations, on an unrealized basis, can be significantly affected by a variety of external factors including, but not limited to, public equity market volatility, industry trading multiples and interest rates.
 Generally, if at the termination of a fund (and at interim points in the life of a fund), the fund has not achieved investment returns that (in most cases) exceed the preferred return threshold or (in all cases) the applicable Bridge GP receives net profits over the life of the fund in excess of its allocable share under the applicable partnership agreement, the Bridge GP will be obligated to repay carried interest that was received by the Bridge GP in excess of the amounts to which the Bridge GP is entitled.
 This contingent obligation is normally reduced by income taxes paid by the members of the Bridge GP (including the Company) related to its carried interest.
 Additionally, at the end of the life of the funds there could be a payment due to a fund by the Bridge GP if the Bridge GP has recognized more performance income than was ultimately earned.
 The general partner clawback obligation amount, if any, will depend on final realized values of investments at the end of the life of the fund.